TheNewNormal/corectl/README.md

   ❯❯❯ corectl run
   ```

-In your terminal you will shortly after something along...
+In your terminal you will shortly see something like the following...

   ```
   ❯❯❯  corectl run